aaronw2/led-controller-wrover32/README.md

 I/O ports can also be driven by the RTC in the ESP32 to help offload driving NeoPixels.

-IO36 can be used to tri-state the outputs.

 I/O27 is connected to an on-board SK6812MINI RGB NeoPixel with the output connected to J2 pin 4.